 The CBCS will constitute a college-level Tenure and Promotion (T&P) Committee.
 The procedures for selecting members of this committee shall be specified in the CBCS governance document.
-The purpose of this committee is to review applications for tenure and/or promotion and to provide faculty advice to the Dean on each application.
-A representative of the Dean's office may convene the first meeting to discuss the relevant rules, guidelines, and procedures with the committee and will provide the committee members copies of all documents pertinent to their reviews.
+The purpose of this committee is to review applications for tenure and/or promotion and mid-tenure reviews to provide faculty advice to the Dean on each application.
+A tenured faculty representative of the Dean's office may convene the first meeting to discuss the relevant rules, guidelines, and procedures with the committee and will provide the committee members copies of all documents pertinent to their reviews.